clementlrd/Wave-function-collapse/README.md

 You can change in the `sketch.js` file the following constants :
 - the TEMPLATE structure you've created in the `config.js` file
 - the MODE of display.
-There is two modes available : CLICK / AUTO (default)
+There is two modes available : MODES.click / MODES.auto (default)
 - the SIZE of the grid : [width, height] (default : [1000, 800])
 - the number of cells in the grid (DIM) : [n width, n height] (default: [25, 20])